Asian Markets Boosted By Hopes On Virus But Oil Dips - UrduPoint

 The relatively upbeat news lifted Asian markets, which shrugged off data Friday showing a massive drop in US jobs in March that added to news that millions of people had applied for unemployment benefits.

-Tokyo, Sydney and Manila all rose more than four percent, while Seoul and Singapore gained almost four percent.
-Hong Kong and Jakarta rallied more than two percent, while Taipei added 1.6 percent.
+Tokyo, Sydney and Manila all rose more than four percent, while Seoul, Singapore and Jakarta gained almost four percent.
+Hong Kong jumped 2.2 percent.
+Taipei added 1.6 percent, while Shanghai was closed for a holiday.

-In early trade, London rose more than two percent, Frankfurt surged more than four percent and Paris piled on more than three percent.
+London, Paris and Frankfurt all rallied out of the blocks in early trade.

+However, observers remain cautious as the US enters what Trump said would be "a time that's going to be very horrendous" with "some really bad numbers".